Baran, Belarus

-Baran (Барань; Барань; Barań; Baranis) is a town in Vitebsk Region, eastern Belarus.
-It is located in the southeast of the region.
-Administratively, Baran is subordinate to the city of Orsha.
-As of 2009, its population was 11,662.
+Baran (Барань; Барань; Barań; Baranis) is a town in Orsha District, Vitebsk Region, in eastern Belarus.
+It is located in the southeast of the region and a few kilometers from the city of Orsha.
+In 2009, its population was 11,662.
+As of 2025, it has a population of 10,131.

 History

 Baran was first mentioned in 1470 and chartered in 1598 by Krzysztof Radziwiłł.
 At the time, the area belonged to Poland.
-In 1772, during the First Partition of Poland, Baran was transferred to Russia and became a selo, a center of Baranskaya Volost of Orshansky Province of Mogilev Governorate.
+In 1772, during the First Partition of Poland, Baran was transferred to Russia and became a selo, the center of Baranskaya Volost of Orshansky Uyezd within Mogilev Governorate.
 In 1777, the provinces were abolished, and Baran became a selo in Orshansky Uyezd.
 In 1919, Mogilev Governorate was abolished, and Baran was transferred to Gomel Governorate.
-In 1920, Orshansky Uyezd with Baran was transferred to Vitebsk Governorate, and in 1924, the governorate was abolished.
+In 1920, Orshansky Uyezd, along with Baran, was transferred to Vitebsk Governorate, and in 1924, the governorate was abolished.

-From 1924, Baran was a part of Orsha Raion, which belonged to Vitebsk Okrug of Byelorussian Soviet Socialist Republic.
-In 1935, Baran became an urban-type settlement.
-On January 15, 1938 Vitebsk Region was established, and Orsha Raion with Baran was transferred to the oblast.
+From 1924, Baran was part of Orsha District, which belonged to Vitebsk Okrug of the Byelorussian SSR within the Soviet Union.
+In 1935, Baran received the status of urban-type settlement.
+On 15 January 1938, Vitebsk Region was established, and Orsha District, along with Baran, was transferred to the region.

-During the World War II Baran was occupied by the German troops, the Jewish population was executed.
-A witness to a mass shooting of the Jews of Baran stated, "The perpetrators were put together in a special unit of 6 persons.
+During World War II, Baran was occupied by German troops from 16 July 1941 and it remained under military occupation until February 1944.
+The 1939 Soviet census recorded 81 Jews living there out of a total population of 1,589.
+Some Jews managed to flee while about half of the Jewish population remained in Baran at the start of the occupation.
+The Jewish population was murdered on 8 July 1942, after spending seven months performing various forms of hard labor and living in a ghetto which consisted of two houses.
+A witness to a mass shooting of the Jews of Baran stated: "The perpetrators were put together in a special unit of 6 persons.
 They had a black uniform and machine guns.
-The policemen threw the Jews in front of the grave, they were then shot by families."
+The policemen threw the Jews in front of the grave, they were then shot by families".

-In 1960, Orsha was made a city of oblast significance, and Baran was transferred from Orshansky District and became subordinate to the city of Orsha.
-In 1972, Baran obtained a town status.
+In 1960, Orsha was made a city of oblast significance, and Baran was transferred from Orsha District and became subordinate to the city of Orsha.
+In 1972, Baran received town status.